 If you’re new to WPML, check out our Getting Started Guide.
 It quickly walks you through different translation options you can use.

 As a website administrator, you will need to translate your website’s WooCommerce elements such as products, product taxonomies, and WooCommerce pages.
-Check out our detailed guide on creating multilingual WooCommerce websites.

 It is important to note that vendors cannot translate all of the WooCommerce elements themselves, including products.
 Vendors can only translate the content on their store page, such as the store descriptions and policies.
 We cover this under the translating the vendor Store page section.